-Have you though about starting a side hustle?
+Have you thought about starting a side hustle?
 Do you want to make some extra money?

 The reality is the most people either hate their jobs or they don’t bring in enough money from a 9-5 (or both).
 This is why I’m all about freelancing and side hustles.
 I wrote a book about freelancing in 2012.
 A lot has changed since then.
 It’s now easier than ever in the history of mankind to make money on the side.
 You don’t even have to leave your home or have any special skills to generate revenue.

-This is why I had to put together the ultimate guide to side hustles.
+This is why I had to put together the ultimate guide to side hustle business ideas to help you find side hustles to make money.
 I want you to make more money so that you can save more, tackle that debt, and do what you want to do in life.